 Here’s Why You Need to Check Your Credit Report Annually

 In fact, one of the most frequent complaints filed with the Consumer Financial Protection Bureau is regarding errors on credit reports.

 Luckily, it’s very easy to check your credit report.
 By law, you are entitled to a free credit report from each of the three major credit reporting agencies once every 12 months.

 Because mistakes happen fairly frequently, you should get your credit report every year.

-Here’s how to get your free credit report from the following main credit bureaus:
+Here’s how to get your free credit report:

 You can also get your credit report by filling out this Federal Trade Commission form.

 What to Do If You Find Errors on Your Credit Report

 It’s no wonder people are complaining: Incorrect credit scores could be costing you thousands of dollars in interest rates.
 They can also affect everything from your insurance policies to whether you can rent an apartment.

 If you find an error on your credit report, you need to dispute it with the credit bureau and the business that reported the information.